 Funder: Defense Health Agency Contracting Activity - DHACA

-Summary: Supports high-impact research to advance understanding of kidney cancer and improve patient outcomes, with options for single or collaborative (Partnering PI) applications.
+Summary: Supports high-impact research to advance the understanding of kidney cancer and improve patient outcomes; clinical trials are not allowed.